 PTP was founded in July 2015 with the goal of garnering Democratic votes in the 2016 election cycle.
-The PAC claims to have focused on 19 “competitive congressional districts” across the country but do not advertise the results of those districts in the election.1 2
+The PAC claims to have focused on 19 “competitive congressional districts” across the country but does not advertise the results of those districts in the election.1 2

 Community Action Network

-According to FEC filings, Progressive Turnout Project spent $432,048 during the 2018 election cycle.
+According to FEC filings, Progressive Turnout Project spent $432,048 during the 2016 election cycle.
 This total was spent advocating for 6 candidates running for Congress, all of whom were Democrats.
 During the 2018 election cycle, PTP upped its spending greatly, spending a total of $6,016,402.
 The PAC spent $5,524,228 for Democrats.
-The PAC spent $492,174 against Republicans.
-Those opposed were Former Speaker of the House Paul Ryan (R-WI), whom the PAC spent $4,200 opposing and now-Senator Rick Scott (R-FL), whom the organization spent $487,974 opposing.
+The remaining $492,174 was spent against Republicans.
+Those opposed were Former Speaker of the House Paul Ryan (R-WI), whom the PAC spent $4,200 opposing and now-Senator Rick Scott (R-FL), whom the organization spent $487,974 opposing.5

 Priyal Amin is the communications director of PTP.

 Progressive Turnout Project is funded significantly through small individual donations.
 The PAC uses ActBlue, a fundraising platform that caters specifically to left-of-center candidates and organizations, to receive donations.
-PTP paid ActBlue $856,380 during the 2018 election cycle.
-Progressive Turnout Project also hired Mothership Strategies, a controversial Democratic-aligned political consultancy.10
+PTP paid ActBlue $856,380 during the 2018 election cycle.9 Progressive Turnout Project also hired Mothership Strategies, a controversial Democratic-aligned political consultancy.10